PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

 Mockup //TODO

 ## When Family team is changed
-- When there is any change in family team, system updates all recurring triggers of that family
+- When there is any change in family team, system updates all recurring triggers of that family.
+[See more details](./effect-of-changes-at-family.md)
   - All upcoming taks will be updated as per new changes in team.
 Open tasks won't be updated.
 It will remain as per old structure.

 ## Design decisions